windvalley/lua-resty-redis/README.md

     keepalive_pool_size = 20,
 }

--- 获取redis对象
+-- Get the redis object.
 local red = redis:new(redis_opts)

--- set 操作
+-- set
 local ok, err = red:set("dog", "an animal") if not ok then
     ngx.say("failed to set dog: ", err)
     return
 end

--- get 操作
+-- get
 local res, err = red:get("dog")
 if not res then
     ngx.say("failed to get dog: ", err)